bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/_index.md

 ## AsyncAPI entities

-Below is the full list of AsyncAPI entities and which of these are supported by `go-asyncapi`:
+The marked items below are supported by the `go-asyncapi` tool, unmarked items are in the roadmap.

+For reference see AsyncAPI specification https://github.com/asyncapi/spec/blob/v2.6.0/spec/asyncapi.md

 - [x] AsyncAPI object **&ast;&ast;**
     - [x] Default Content Type